 If you’re committed to utility perfection, this will also be where your ironing board and somewhere to dry clothes are located.
 A wall-mounted ironing board tucks neatly out of the way when not in use, so it’s always an option.
 If you like a bit more flexibility (and by that we mean ironing in front of the television), any regular portable ironing board does the trick.

 Now you’re all utilitied up, it’s time to start working on the added extras of room design, so it’s a place you’ll actually enjoy being in.
 And if there’s one thing that’s guaranteed to bring joy to any room, including the utility, it’s plants.
 Plants and their soil can also help keep damp at bay, which can be a problem in some utility rooms.

 Copious potted indoor plants can give an otherwise uninviting wash room into something resembling an orangery or a conservatory.
 Choose leafy plants that will be happy in low light, such as Japanese sago palm, dragon trees, snake plants and spathiphyllum (peace lily).
 With complementary pots and planters to set off the look, you’re introducing life and character into the space.
-If you love freshly cut flowers, and don’t mind keeping them all to yourself, get yourself a vase or two to display them on window ledges and shelves, for luscious splashes of color.
+If you love freshly cut flowers, and don’t mind keeping them all to yourself, get yourself a vase or two to display them on window ledges and shelves, for luscious splashes of colour.

 Talking of character, the number one error in utility room design is taking its name far too literally, and turning it into a dull, overly functional space.
 But it doesn’t have to be like that.
 Introduce pictures and prints, ornaments and quirky storage ideas.
 It all contributes to breaking down the functional undertones and might just make you smile as you tackle that pile of ironing.